SIAM Student Travel Awards are here to help students gain the experience and exposure that comes from attending and presenting at SIAM conferences.

 For virtual conferences, support will be provided in the form of conference registration waivers.

 Any full-time student in good standing is eligible to receive an award.
-Only students traveling more than 100 miles to the conference are eligible for an award.

 The application process is competitive.
 The following factors are considered in ranking applicants.